UTL_FILE v17

 end_line

 Line number of the last line in the source file to copy.
-If omitted or null, copying goes to the last line of the file.
+The default is NULL, which copies text until the last line of the source file.

 Examples